tracemeyers/startbootstrap-agency-hugo/README.md

 ##### Team (teammember)

-This section displays a series of team members located in the 'people' Hugo section.
+This section displays a series of team members located in the 'person' Hugo section.
 It can be used in the content area of a page like so:
 ```
 {{% teammember name="Kay Garland" usesocial="true" %}}